poproar/Barnabas-Instructors-Guide/_lessons/08/index.md

 depth:

 barriers:
-- Fine motor skills
 - Minimal experience with household electronics.
 - No working knowledge of electricity.
 - Poor understanding of lesson 7.
-- Understanding circuitry - making sure that positive and negative sides are identified

 anticipatory:
 - Demonstrate a completed breadboard circuit without going over all the steps